History of Jurickson Profar in Timeline

 Jurickson Profar

 Jurickson Profar is a Curaçaoan professional baseball outfielder currently playing for the Atlanta Braves in MLB.
-He has also played for the Texas Rangers, Oakland Athletics, San Diego Padres, and Colorado Rockies during his MLB career.
+Before joining the Braves, he played for the Texas Rangers, Oakland Athletics, San Diego Padres, and Colorado Rockies.
+His career highlights include demonstrating versatility by playing multiple positions and being a consistent presence in MLB since his debut.

 February 20, 1993: Jurickson Profar Born